netvoip/uccx-stats/README.md

 - callsabandoned.

 ### Example
 This is what it looks like on Grafana using Zabbix datasource.
+Please don't ask to share dashboard since I only have customized for my environment.
+Make your own is an easy part.

 ![Wallboard example](./doc/example_wallboard.png)